 Dues amount and term

-All LTAP and TTAP Center Members shall contribute annual calendar-year dues to support the activities of NLTAPA.
+All Center Members shall contribute annual calendar-year dues to support the activities of NLTAPA.
 The amount of the dues assessment shall be ratified by affirmative vote of a majority of Active Center Members.
 [Annual Center Member dues as of the date of ratification of these bylaws are

-$500.00.]
+$750.00.]
 The EC may establish dues for affiliate members.